ManojChandran/go-operator/README.md

 Lets deep dive on the Operators in Kubernetes.

 ### Kubernetes Operator
-It is a custim controller that extends kubernetes capabilities to manage complex applications and automate thier tasks.
+It is a custom controller that extends kubernetes capabilities to manage complex applications and automate thier tasks.
 Operators are clients of the Kubernetes API that act as controllers for a Custom Resource.

 ### Operator Working
 An Operator adds an endpoint to the kubernets API called a custome resource (CR),  along with a control plane component that monitors and maintain resource of new type.